sangbask/AgenticRepo/README.md

 loan_amount,collateral_value,credit_score,credit_history,collateral_type,aml_score
 100000,120000,700,6,Equities,45
 ```
-There is a sampel loan portfolio csv file in teh repo for sample data upload.
+There is a sample  loan portfolio csv file in the  repo (sample_loan_portfolio.csv) for sample data upload.
----

 **Running Unit Tests**
 To run the test suite for all risk_modules, use the following command from the project root directory: